benfoxall/instrument/README.md

 2. in a console, run: `navigator.serviceWorker.register('instrument.js', {scope: '/'})`
 3. visit `instrument.html` (served from the SW) to see live code calls

+### Demo

+[See live demo here](https://benjaminbenben.com/instrument/).  (it might take a few refreshes to get scripts through the service worker rather than the browser cache)

 ![screen shot](docs/screenshot.png)